threadexio/channels-rs/spec/PROTOCOL.md

 In any case, further communication should not be attempted.

-The value this field takes is very specific and must be calculated correctly so as to avoid trying to communicate with incompatible clients.
-Currently the algorithm used for calculating the version is CRC-16/MODBUS and the input is the layout of the header, this way truly incompatible clients (the ones that have a different header layout) will still throw a version mismatch error but compatible clients will continue to work normally.
-This system allows us to avoid having to track which versions of the crate are compatible with each other; if 2 peers have the same version number, then they have the same layout for the header, thus they are compatible.

 ### Packet Length

 This field encodes the length of the entire packet in bytes from the start of the [Version field](#version) to the end of the [Payload](#payload).
 The value of this field is calculated by summing the length of  the header and the length of the payload.
 All packets must set this field equal to 8 or more.
 With 8 being the minimum size of any packet, assuming a zero-size payload.